Code-Platoon-Team-Rocket/pokeclone_new/README.md

 🐙 Github Secrets

-Input environment secrets for the workflow to flow from
+Input environment secrets under repository settings for the workflow to ull from
 - **DOCKERHUB_TOKEN**
 - **DOCKERHUB_USERNAME**
 - **AWS_REGION**